-Stranded Tax Effects in Accumulated Other Comprehensive Loss - In February 2018, the FASB issued guidance to allow a one-time reclassification from accumulated other comprehensive loss (AOCL) to retained earnings for stranded tax effects resulting from the new tax reform legislation.
-The amount of the reclassification is calculated on the basis of the difference between the historical and newly enacted tax rates for deferred tax liabilities and assets related to items within AOCL.
+Stranded Tax Effects in Accumulated Other Comprehensive Loss - In February 2018, the FASB issued guidance to allow a one-time reclassification from accumulated other comprehensive loss (AOCL) to retained earnings for stranded tax effects

 This amendment is effective for fiscal years beginning after December 15, 2018, including interim periods within those years.
 Early adoption is permitted, including adoption in any interim reporting period for which financial statements have not yet been issued.
-We early adopted this guidance during the first quarter of 2018, through a reclassification of \$2.1 million of stranded tax effects from AOCL to retained earnings.
+We early adopted this guidance during the first quarter of 2018, through a one-time reclassification of \$2.1 million of stranded tax effects from AOCL to retained earnings.
 Adoption of this guidance did not have a material impact on our condensed consolidated financial position, results of operations or cash flows.